dereneaton/ipyrad/docs/outline.rst

 * :ref:`*project_dir<project_dir>`
 * :ref:`*datatype<datatype>`
 * :ref:`*restriction_overhang<restriction_overhang>`
+* :ref:`*max_alleles_consens<max_alleles_consens>`

 5. Consensus base calling and filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step5 estimates consensus allele sequences from clustered reads given the estimated parameters from step4 and a binomial model.
-Several filters can be applied at this stage to remove clusters with the aim of improving across-sample clustering, and speed.
-This includes minimum depth of coverage, maximum number of undetermined sites (Ns), and maximum number of heterozygous sites.
+Step5 estimates consensus allele sequences from clustered reads given the estimated parameters from step 4 and a binomial model.
+During this step we filter for maximum number of undetermined sites (Ns) per locus (max_Ns_consens).
 The number of alleles at each locus is recorded, but a filter for max_alleles is not applied until step7.
 Read depth information is also stored at this step for the VCF output in step7.

 The following :ref:`parameters<parameters>` are *potentially* used or required (\*) for step5: